 Szarlotka aka Polish apple pie is a popular dessert in every Polish home, cafe and bakery.

+Apples are one of the most popular fruits in Poland.
 My Mom used to make apple pie every week.
 We would take it to school for lunch or have it as an after school snack.

 Here is my Mom’s super easy and delicious recipe: